jamiewhths/talks/activityinfo/api/pushing-data/PITCHME.md

 ## What is the aim of this talk?

 - Use the ActivityInfo API to create, update and delete data in ActivityInfo
-- Demonstrate how to push external data from multiple sources to ActivityInfo using the API
+- Demonstrate how to push external data from multiple sources
 - Understand how you can use the ActivityInfo API to extend your applications

 ---